er-vin/ComDaAn/README.md

  * bokeh: https://bokeh.pydata.org

 They are commonly available via pip or your OS packaging system.
-You can run `pip install -r requirements.txt` to install them (consider using virtualenv).
+You can run `pipenv install` to install them in a pipenv managed virtualenv.

+If you plan to develop on it we advise using `pipenv install -d` to also bring `black` which we use for the formatting.
+Make sure to run it on new code before submitting your contribution.

 Running
 -------